Metamogul/timestone/README.md

 ## Contributing

-This project is in its early stages, and contributions are welcome.
+This project is still under development, and contributions are welcome.
 Feel free to fork the repository and submit a PR.
-When submitting a PR, it would be helpful to reference an open issue so that there is documentation for future reference.
+When submitting a PR, it would be helpful to reference an open issue for better documentation.

 Currently, the most important features on the agenda for this project are:
 - Pipeline for linting and automatic unit tests before merging